You are here

 • Identify by name who the contact person(s) will be.

-• Provide by email or website, if available.
+• Provide email address or website, if available.

-Remember that for most natural resource-based enterprises, and especially those that involve people’s spending extended time at your facilities or on your land, service to the customer is the key to repeat business.
+Remember that for most natural resource-based enterprises, especially those that involve people spending extended time at your facilities or on your land, customer service is the key to repeat business.
 Developing your enterprise to provide a quality experience for customers will also be a significant benefit to your marketing success.
-A good quality experience will create a positive impression on customers that will encourage repeat business and their personal recommendations to other potential customers.
+A good quality experience will create a positive impression on customers that will encourage repeat business and personal recommendations to other potential customers.
 Word-of-mouth advertisement is the best return you can expect on your investment.

 Organizational Plan